mbianchidev/mbianchidev/note-to-recruiters.md

 > **That said**, if you have a fair career development and growth plan in place (with salary evaluation included) and a good internal mobility in your company, you have nothing to worry about.
 Literally.

-p.s. a 1% yearly increase when your company makes billions is so disrespectful.
+p.s. a 1% yearly increase when your company makes billions (or millions) is so disrespectful.
 At least match the inflation in my country?
 Typically 2-3%.
-CMON.
+C'MON DUDE.

 ---